Jeff Mills and Nastia amongst those playing three-stage event, held in Orrell Hill Woods this August

-With last year’s season completely wiped out, the prospect of heady summer festival days seems ever more tantalising as we embark on the uncertain road to normality - currently planned for 21 June.
+With last year’s season completely wiped out, the prospect of heady summer festival days seems ever more tantalising as we head towards the easing of COVID-19 restrictions on 19 July.

-Now organisers of The One in the Woods are seizing the moment, with a brand new music festival designed to help revellers put lockdown woes firmly behind them.
-Held in Orrell Woods, 20 miles outside of Liverpool, the three-stage event will make its debut from 17-18 July and is offering two-day COVID-protected weekend passes and afterparty tickets for £65.
+Organisers of The One in the Woods are seizing the moment, with a brand new music festival designed to help revellers put lockdown woes firmly behind them.
+Held in Orrell Woods, 20 miles outside of Liverpool, the three-stage event will make its debut from 21 - 22 August and is offering two-day COVID-protected weekend passes and afterparty tickets for £72.50

-According to its trippy blurb, ‘you will be invited to break free from the boundaries of space and time and lose yourself on three different stages of music provided by world-class [techno, drum and bass] talents including Jeff Mills, Ben Klock, Rebekah, Lucy, Nastia, Perc, Slam, Sub Focus, Camo & Krooked, Friction, DJ Marky, Fabio & Grooverider, Lauren Lo Slung, Bontan and many more.
+According to the festival's trippy blurb, you'll be invited to break free from the boundaries of space and time and lose yourself on three different stages of music provided by world-class techno, drum and bass talents including Jeff Mills, Marcell Dettmann, Luke Slater, Ben Klock, Rebekah, Lucy, Nastia, Perc, Slam, Sub Focus, Camo & Krooked, Friction, DJ Marky, Fabio & Grooverider, Lauren Lo Slung, ANNA, and many more.

 Organising the festival is The One, a group of friends - with deep roots in the drum and bass scene that goes back to the early noughties - who have worked together for many years in both Liverpool and Manchester.
 They formed The One in 2019 and, when COVID scuppered plans for a launch event, decided to instead start planning for the brand’s first fest; securing a 5000-capacity woodland site with strong access links to both cities, including train stations and bus stops within walking distance of the entrance and extensive car parking facilities.